contsili/meg-pipeline/docs/source/9-dashboard/3-documentation-dashboards.rst

 - Data quality dashboard generation:
     - `box_script.py` connects to NYU-BOX using the *BOX-SDK* and downloads empty room data to the build server (Read The Docs)
-        - It uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build.
+        - uses private keys, which can be provided as an `.env` file on your machine or set as environment variables in your build
-This step will vary depending on your setup, so it's important to include error handling.
+        - step will vary depending on your setup, so it's important to include error handling.
-An NYU Box app has been approved with the permissions required to access and download the files, the secrets are generated from the approved app
+        - an NYU Box app has been approved with the permissions required to access and download the files, the secrets are generated from the approved app
     - `processing_empty_room_data_files.py`
         - for each downloaded file, computes the data-quality metrics
         - produces a .csv with the results `con_file_statistics.csv`